Lost in Lebanon

 “This is a moving, galvanizing work that tackles this horrific humanitarian crisis with a fresh eye and ear.”

-Lost in Lebanon provides exclusive access to important stories in a region that is on the fringes of hell.
-Shot over 18 months on the borders of Syria, this film tells the story behind the news reports and is a reflection of the strange, chaotic lives of the people living in the shadow of the Syrian war.
-The film is an intimate look at how four Syrians whose collective struggles constitute the new frontline of the refugee crisis as they try to find ways to overcome the torment of their shattered lives.
-Interwoven throughout the film is a German professor who works with the local Syrian and Lebanese communities in the north trying to build a new model for peace through interfaith dialogue and access to education for the displaced Syrian children.
-He is waiting to bring his work over the border and into Syria.
+Shot over 18 months on the borders of Syria, Lost in Lebanon tells the human story behind the news reports, chronicling the dislocated, chaotic lives of the people living in the shadow of the Syrian war.
+The film is an intimate look at four Syrians whose collective struggles constitute the new frontline of the refugee crisis as they try to find ways to overcome the torment of their shattered lives.

 Life for refugees in Lebanon has become desperate.
-As some ISIS members cross the borders into Lebanon the country is on high alert.
+As some IS members cross the borders into Lebanon the country is on high alert.
 The armed forces have ramped up security on the streets and are setting up new checkpoints across the country.
-The Lebanese government is implementing stringent new laws for Syrians – resulting in over 80% of Syrians becoming illegal since 2015.
-We have all seen some of those Syrians in the news drowning in the Mediterranean, but what about the others?
-The protagonists in this film tell the current story.
+The Lebanese government is implementing stringent new laws for Syrians, resulting in over 80% of Syrians becoming undocumented since 2015.

 This is not the story of the war in Syria; this is the next chapter.
 What will happen to the 13 million who have been displaced but have nowhere to go?
 What are their hopes, their fears, their future?

 We don’t just make films.
 We offer concrete steps our audiences can take to make tangible change.
 See how you can get involved.
 Join our community of activists.